 Naps are a waste of time

 In Spain and many other societies around the world, the afternoon nap is part of the culture.
 The opposite is true in the United States.
 Naps are often associated with being lazy and are considered a waste of time.
 The opposite is true.
 A study in the American Journal of Epidemiology found that napping decreased mortality rates.
 It has also been linked to higher rates of productivity.
 A good nap is 15 to 90 minutes, enough for the body to relax.
 You don’t, however, want to sleep the day away.
 A nap is a quick way to refresh and restore the body in the middle of the day.

 Eating cheese before bed gives you nightmares

 In “A Christmas Carol” by Charles Dickens, Ebenezer Scrooge ate cheese before bed, and he concluded that the cheese was to blame for his encounter with ghosts.
 Some believe that the novel is responsible for the myth that cheese before bed is bad and will give you nightmares.
 The only known link between cheese and sleep is the chemical tryptophan.
-Trace amounts of the chemical are found in cheese, and tryptophan causes the body to produce serotonin, which regulates your sleep and mood.
+Trace amounts of the chemical are found in cheese, as well as several other foods, and tryptophan causes the body to produce serotonin, which regulates your sleep and mood.
 There is not, however, any evidence that cheese produces nightmares.